myriadrf/LimeRFE/README.md

               KiCAD/                 - KiCAD schematic and layout files PDF/                   - Schematic and layout PDFs

-      /archive/<version>/            - Archived versions (structure as above)
+      /archived/<version>/           - Archived versions
+          firmware/                  - Corresponding firmware
+                                     - _Remaining structure as above_

 ## Notes on hardware versions

 The resources for all production builds will be located in versioned folders in the repository root.
-The files located under `/archive/` correspond to pre-production designs used in validation and with the beta tester community.
+The files located under `/archived/` correspond to pre-production designs used in validation and with the beta tester community.

 ### Production boards

 * 1v2.
 This features a number of minor improvements to the 1v0 design, mainly in connection with cellular bands, and is the first version to go into full production.

+Firmware sources can be found in the [LimeRFE_FW repository](https://github.com/myriadrf/LimeRFE_FW).

 ### Pre-production boards